xmcwx/working/README.md

 ## Overview

 Sheet2Report is a Go application designed to process Excel spreadsheets and generate comprehensive reports based on specific criteria.
-It's particularly useful for analyzing and summarizing data across multiple sheets, focusing on key metrics and vulnerable systems.
+It's particularly useful for analyzing and summarizing data across multiple sheets, focusing on key metrics.

 ## Key Features